kovadam19/MicroCrop/README.md

 The simulation time was 3.69e-3 sec with a time step of 5e-8 sec.
 A non-viscous global damping of 5e-2 was used to stabilize the simulation.
+Before running the simulation I compared the performance on CPU ([AMD Ryzen 5 3600 6-core](https://www.amd.com/en/products/cpu/amd-ryzen-5-3600)) and on GPU ([NVIDIA GeForce GTX 1660 Ti](https://www.nvidia.com/fr-be/geforce/graphics-cards/gtx-1660-ti/)).
-The simulation was solved on a GPU device by setting the number of threads per block to be 256 and the number of blocks to be 128.
+The quick comparison showed that the simulation was ~11x quicker on the GPU device by setting the number of threads per block to be 256 and the number of blocks to be 128.
-The total solving time was 17405926 milliseconds which is approximately 4.8 hours.
+In this way, the total solving time was 17405926 milliseconds which is approximately 4.8 hours.

 The simulation contained the following elements:
 * 9808 nodes;